This post contains affiliate links. Please see our disclosure policy.

 Sourdough pumpkin spice cookies with maple glaze laid out on a piece of parchment paper.

-How To Make Sourdough Pumpkin Cookies
+How To Make Soft Sourdough Pumpkin Spice Cookies

 I have tried to keep this recipe as simple as possible.
-Through creating and testing this recipe, I tried using a stand mixer and electric hand beaters, but found that it made no real difference to the end product and so I've written the instructions using just a fork to whisk the ingredients together.
+Through creating and testing this recipe, I tried using a stand mixer and electric hand beaters, but found that it made no real difference to the end product and so I’ve written the instructions using just a fork to whisk the ingredients together.
+This means that it is a simple recipe to make and creates much less washing up (hands up if you hate washing the paddle attachments and beaters … or is it just me?).

 I have used a digital kitchen scale to weigh all of the ingredients.
 It’s so easy to place a large mixing bowl on top of the scale and weigh everything into the bowl – so much less washing up than using measuring cups!

-Let's Make Sourdough Discard Pumpkin Spice Cookies!
+Let’s Make Soft Sourdough Pumpkin Spice Cookies!

 In a large bowl, cream together butter, white sugar, brown sugar and egg.